Let’s start with a secret: we are a custom WordPress development agency.

-You might ask: why have a custom WordPress development when I can do it myself?
+You may be asking yourself, why get a custom WordPress development when I can do it myself?
 Or hire a WordPress designer or developer to use a purchased theme?

-Well, there are many reasons why a custom website is always going to be superior to a ready-made solution.
-It doesn’t matter if it’s WordPress or any other website building framework.
+Well, there are many reasons why a custom website will always be superior to a pre-built solution.
+It does not matter if it’s WordPress or any other website building framework.

-The most important thing is to remember WHY we need a website.
-If it’s for a hobby, you can obviously do it yourself, you don’t need custom development.
+The most important thing to remember is WHY we need a website.
+If it’s for a hobby, of course you can do it yourself, you do not need custom development.

-But in most cases, you want it to make money.
+But in most cases, you want to make money with it.

-You’ll probably have a business plan, and goals.
-Probably some KPI that you’ll want to achieve
+You will probably have a business plan and goals.
+Probably some KPIs you want to achieve

-And there comes the difference: whatever you “save” in costs, is going to be paid in lost profits.
+And here is the difference: whatever you “save” in costs will be paid for in lost profit.

-It’s Business 101, so won’t expand further since it’s not the focus of this article.
+This is business 101, so I will not go into it further as it’s not the focus of this article.

-However, let me just say this is objective data.
+However, let me say that this is objective data.
 There are very few possible scenarios where this is not the case.
-As a matter of fact, I never heard of any case, I’m just open to the possibility.
+In fact, I have never heard of a case, I am just open to the possibility.

-Worse still: lost profits accumulate every month, so in a few months what you saved is already a loss.
+Worse, the lost gains accumulate every month, so in a few months what you saved is already a loss.

-Read on to understand the reasons for this argument.
+Read on to understand the reasons behind this argument.

 Reason 2: You need traffic to your website

-A compelling reason: how are you going to sell if you don’t have customers?
-And how are you going to have customers if you don’t have traffic?
+A compelling reason: how are you going to sell if you do not have customers?
+And how will you have customers if you do not have traffic?

-I am sure that you will agree with me that both questions are fundamental for any online venture.
+I am sure you’ll agree that both questions are fundamental to any online business.

-However, it may not be clear to you how custom WordPress development is going to help you with this.
-After all, if customers don’t know your site exists, it doesn’t matter whether the design is custom or not.
+However, it may not be clear to you how WordPress custom development will help you with this.
+After all, if customers do not know your website exists, it does not matter if the design is customized or not.

-And here comes the explanation: there are different means to get traffic to your website.
+And here comes the explanation: there are various means to get traffic to your website.
 You can pay for advertising on social media or search engines.
-Or you can even have offline advertising on posters, newspapers or magazines.
+Or you can even place offline ads on billboards, in newspapers or magazines.

-But you’re probably going to want free, consistent, organic traffic.
+But you’ll probably want free, consistent, organic traffic.

-After all, who doesn’t love a free meal?
+After all, who does not love a free meal?

-Take a look at the image below: Let’s say you are interested in people searching Google for “mesothelioma cancer lawyer” coming to your site.
-If you have to pay, each click will cost you just over $ 400.
+Take a look at the image below: Let us say you are interested in getting people who search for “mesothelioma cancer lawyer” on Google to come to your website.
+If you have to pay for it, each click will cost you a little over $400.

 Of course, this is an extreme case.
 The cost for most keywords is usually between $7 and $30 per click.